Fondly known as the Peanut Capital of the World, Dothan is slowly becoming one of Alabama's most visited cities.

-Wiregrass Museum of Art
+Admire the Displays at the Wiregrass Museum of Art

-The Museum is a pleasant and informative location to learn about the region's culture and history.
+Located on Museum Avenue, the Wiregrass Museum of Art is a pleasant and informative location to learn about the region's culture and history.

-The museum, which is housed in the millennium-old Water and Electric building, focuses on paper-based artworks.
+Housed in the millennium-old Water and Electric building, the Wiregrass Museum of Art focuses on paper-based artworks.

-Murals of the Wiregrass
+Check Out the Murals of the Wiregrass

-On N. Foster Street, there's The Steamboat Era, on the front of the Liddon Furniture house, there's Salute to the Peanut Industry, and on South Saint Andrews Street, there's Chief Eufaula: Creek Indian Removal.
+On North Foster Street, there's The Steamboat Era, on the front of the Liddon Furniture house, there's Salute to the Peanut Industry, and on South Saint Andrews Street, there's Chief Eufaula: Creek Indian Removal.

-World's Smallest City Block
+See the World's Smallest City Block

-According to the Guinness Book of World Records, the World's Smallest City Block is in Dothan!
+According to the Guinness Book of World Records, the World's Smallest City Block is in Dothan.

-It is a tiny gravel triangle jammed with a stop sign, a street sign, a yield sign, and a monument proclaiming it to be the world's tiniest city block.
+It's a tiny gravel triangle jammed with a stop sign, a street sign, a yield sign, and a monument proclaiming it to be the world's tiniest city block.

 The little triangle of lawn formed by the intersection of three streets was originally significantly larger with a singular two-story structure and even a snacks shop.

-Turn it into a game and see just how many you can discover and photograph.
+Turn it into a game and see how many you can discover and photograph.

-The George Washington Carver Interpretive Museum
+Learn Something New at the George Washington Carver Interpretive Museum

-The George Washington Carver Interpretive Museum is a cultural attraction in the middle of town.
+The George Washington Carver Interpretive Museum is a cultural attraction on North Foster Street.

-Folklore Brewing & Meadery
+Sample the Beers at Folklore Brewing & Meadery

 During the summertime, the institution hosts outdoor activities and vocal jazz.